This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you make a purchase using my link.

 Then the mixture needs to be well chilled before whipping.
 If the mixture isn’t super cold when you whip it, you risk splitting the mousse.
 So let it sit in the fridge overnight, or to speed up the process you can pop the bowl in the freezer.
 Make sure you stir it regularly to make sure the mixture doesn’t actually freeze!

 Once it’s chilled out, you can whip it.
-I like to use an electric handheld mixer, but you could use a stand mixer, or even just a trusty balloon whisk and some elbow grease.
+I like to use a handheld electric mixer, but you could use a stand mixer, or even just a trusty balloon whisk and some elbow grease.

-Whip the mixture to soft peaks, being careful not to over-whip it, as the mousse will become grainy.
+Whip the mixture to soft peaks using a medium speed, being careful not to over-whip it, as the mousse will become grainy.
 Then pipe or spoon it into serving glasses.

 I chose these cute cocktail glasses, but you could use any kind of glass, stemmed or not.
 I jazzed the glasses up with a crushed candy cane rim.
 This is really easy to do but makes the mousse look so fancy and festive.

-For this you’ll need some white chocolate – I prefer compound chocolate or chocolate/candy melts for this part, as they set firmly and don’t need to be tempered like “proper” chocolate – and some candy canes or sprinkles.
+For this you’ll need some white chocolate – I prefer compound chocolate or candy melts (aka chocolate melts) for this part, as they set firmly and don’t need to be tempered like “proper” chocolate – and some candy canes, peppermint candy or sprinkles.

 I initially had trouble finding red and white canes this year (is that a 2020 thing?), so I ordered these Wilton Christmas Peppermint Crunch Sprinkles and used them instead.